robotusers/cakephp-di/README.md

 ## Versions

-For CakePHP 3.x use 0.1.x versions.
-0.2.x is intended for CakePHP 4.x
+For CakePHP 3.x use CakePHP DI 0.1.x versions.
+CakePHP DI 0.2.x is intended for CakePHP 4.0 and 4.1

-For CakePHP 4.x try [0.2](https://github.com/robotusers/cakephp-di/tree/0.2) branch
+For CakePHP 4.2 try [0.3](https://github.com/robotusers/cakephp-di/tree/0.3) branch

 ## Container Abstraction